alexbarnes303/d3-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-How to use in developement environment:
+How to use in development environment:

 Once the project is downloaded and all dependencies installed etc